 In order to fulfill your 3 required counseling appointments for EOPS, you must see an EOPS counselor but otherwise are free to work with any other academic counselor on campus.

-- 9. What is an Student Education Plan (SEP)?
+- 9. What is a Student Education Plan (SEP)?

-A Student Educational Plan (SEP) is your roadmap for outlining a suggested course of study on a semester-by-semester basis based upon your college major(s), degree objective, transfer plans, and sequence of courses.
+A Student Education Plan (SEP) is your roadmap for outlining a suggested course of study on a semester-by-semester basis based upon your college major(s), degree objective, transfer plans, and sequence of courses.

 - 10. What is priority registration?

-Priority registration allows new EOPS students who have completed the matriculation process, as well as continuing EOPS students in good academic standing, to have priority enrollment for their classes over other students who do not meet these criteria.
-Priority registration generally takes place a week before most other groups of students are able to register, and helps ensure that students get exactly the classes they want when they want them.
+Priority registration allows EOPS students in good academic standing who have completed the matriculation process, to have priority enrollment for their classes over other students who do not meet these criteria.
+Priority registration helps ensure that students get exactly the classes they want when they want them.

 Yes, you must notify EOPS staff that you have attended another college and provide us with unofficial transcripts before acceptance into the program.
 An official transcript will be required from you prior to the end of your first semester in the program.
 Failure to disclose attendance at another institute of higher education will result in immediate and permanent disqualification from the EOPS program at College of Marin.

-For additional information, please stop by the EOPS office located in the Learning Resources Center, Room 160 on the Kentfield campus, call (415) 485-9605, or email us at firstname.lastname@example.org.
+For additional information, please stop by the EOPS office located in the Learning Resources Center, Room 160 on the Kentfield campus, call (415) 485-9605, or email EOPS at firstname.lastname@example.org.